Eldii/chronometer/README.md

 # Chronometer
-Chronometer App developed in Android.T
+Chronometer App developed in Kotlin.
 The main goal is to activate a countdown thanks to an headset button.